solidpixel/solidpixel.github.io/_posts/2021-11-23-floats_in_shaders.md

 the shader as a uniform.
 A quick fix, and no more skipping animations!

-**Footnote:** It's worth noting that while this application seemed to work using a `highp` variable, even that would have hit a problems after a few weeks of uptime.
+**Footnote:** It's worth noting that while this application seemed to work using a `highp` variable, even that would have hit problems after a few weeks of uptime.
 This sounds odd for games, but it is not uncommon to see that level of uptime in system user interfaces for phones or embedded applications.
 Designs reliant on ever-incrementing floating point values should always be viewed with suspicion.

-#3: Exploit the sign bit
+#4: Exploit the sign bit
 ------------------------

-Floating-point values are always stored with a sign bit, so if you only store positive numbers you're effectively wasting half of your available dynamic range!
+Normal floating-point values are always stored with a sign bit, so if you only store positive numbers you're effectively wasting half of your available dynamic range!
 To get the best quality ensure you actually use both positive and negative values.

 For our example above using `cos()`, the best solution to preserve the most precision is actually to wrap inputs into the `[-π, +π)` range.

-#4: Locate data origin with care
+#5: Locate data origin with care
 --------------------------------

 Floating-point numbers are most precise around zero, so locate the data origin